Upper Respiratory Infection Versus Lower: What’s the Difference?

 Swine Flu (H1N1)

-Swine flu (H1N1) is a respiratory illness caused by an Influenza-A virus.
-A virus’s genetics allow that particular virus to live inside a specific species, like a human, cat, dog, monkey, and others.
-The swine flu gets its name because the Influenza-A viruses that causes swine flu (H1N1v viruses) show genetic similarities to viruses that infect pigs.
+Swine flu (H1N1) is a respiratory illness caused by the Influenza-A virus.
+A virus's genetics allow that particular virus to live inside a specific species, like a human, cat, dog, monkey, and others.
+The swine flu gets its name because the viruses that causes swine flu (H1N1v viruses) show genetic similarities to viruses that infect pigs.

 Can You Catch Swine Flu from Eating Pork?
-How is Swine Flu Spread?

 Swine flu cannot be spread by eating cooked pork products.
 It is possible for swine flu to spread from pigs to humans, though this type of spread is most common among people in places like pig barns and livestock fair exhibits housing numerous live pigs.
-Usually, swine flu is spread from person to person though sneezing, coughing, or kissing.
+Usually, swine flu is spread from person to person though sneezing or kissing.
 H1N1 flu is typically contagious from 1 to 7 days of the initial viral infection.